CreatorSsumit/CTask/README.md

-run npm i in both capgemini_task and backend folder to install node module packages;
+run command =  npm install in both capgemini_task and backend folder to install node module packages;

 client server is running on localhost:3000;